-The Food and Agriculture Organization (FAO) was established in 1945 to stop hunger and provide proper nutrition to all people.
-Headquartered in Rome, Italy, the FAO is a specialized agency of the UN.
-This means that it acts somewhat independently, but it works with the Economic and Social Council (ECOSOC) to coordinate its work with the UN.
+The Food an Agricultural Organization was established in 1945 and its headquarters are in Rome, Italy.
+As a specialized agency of the UN, the FAO acts somewhat independently, but it works with the Economic and Social Council (ECOSOC) to coordinate its work with the UN.

 The FAO has a large membership, including nearly every UN Member State.
 As of December 2015, the FAO employed more than 3,000 staff members.
-Sometimes, the mandate of the World Food Programme (WFP) is confused with the mandate of the FAO.
+Sometimes, the World Food Programme (WFP) is confused with the FAO.
 In fact, the WFP was originally created as project of the FAO before becoming a separate organization.
 In the simplest terms, the WFP tends to provide food directly to people in need, while the FAO is focused on helping countries develop strong policies to support stable, sustainable agriculture.